The Love Tank CIC – London, UK

 - Excellent verbal communication skills

 - Ability to take initiative and self-manage

-- Good understanding of the needs of queer migrants, and the importance of addressing health inequalities
+- Good understanding of the needs of key groups of queer people, and the importance of addressing health inequalities

 - It is advantageous for the post-holder to have lived experience of the challenges of accessing health services, and to have lived experience as a member of one, or more, of the groups listed in the background section above

 - Verbal fluency in one or more language other than English will also be advantageous, particularly Portuguese or Spanish

 An applicant will need to have the right to work in the UK to be offered this post

 As this is a London based programme, the postholder will need to be based in or close to London for much of the work.
 The role will involve a lot of evening and weekend working.
 We have hot-desk space in Farringdon for at least 2 days a week (more if virtual working is not possible).
 Access to the office space is up two flights of stairs (no lift), and work in venues and events will involve regular use of stairs, and sometimes working in venues with low light and loud music levels.